gopher-net/ipvlan-docker-plugin/README.md

 	$ chmod +x ipvlan-docker-plugin
 	```

 3. In a new window, start the plugin with the following.
 Replace the values with the appropriate subnet and gateway to match the network the docker host is attached to.
+In the following the nic `eth1` is attached to a network segment with other hosts on the `192.168.1.0/24` subnet along with the gateway `192.168.1.1`.

+Here is the `eth1` ip configuration to make help ensure the role of the parent ipvlan interface is clear:

+    ```
+    $ ip add show eth1
+    3: eth1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc pfifo_fast state UP group default qlen 1000
+        link/ether 00:50:56:27:87:2f brd ff:ff:ff:ff:ff:ff
+        inet 192.168.1.254/24 brd 192.168.1.255 scope global eth1
+    ```

+Start the driver with:

     ```
     	$ ./ipvlan-docker-plugin \